 In the early years of the Library's existence, the collection included a wide variety of miscellaneous titles.
 However, in the 1870s the Supreme Court assumed responsibility for the Library and began to form a collection emphasizing law and the theory of law.
 Books on other subjects were transferred to the Minnesota Historical Society and the University of Minnesota to supplement their collections.

 In its long history the Library has benefitted from the contributions of 26 State Law Librarians, who have come from many different backgrounds.
 Doctors, journalists, teachers, legislators, mayors, and in recent years, attorneys have held the office.
-Some of the more colorful State Law Librarians have been General Samuel P. Jennison, who later served in the Civil War; Louisa Goodwin, the first woman state librarian in the United States; Captain DeWitt Smith and his wife Melissa Smith, the first husband and wife to hold the same state office in Minnesota; and William Henry Harrison Taylor, a grandson of President Harrison.
+Some of the more colorful State Law Librarians have been General Samuel P. Jennison, who later served in the Civil War; Louisa Goodwin, the first woman state librarian in the United States; Captain DeWitt Smith and his wife Melissa Smith, the first husband and wife to hold the same state office in Minnesota; and William Henry Harrison Taylor, a relative of President Harrison.

 The Library has been located in a log tavern, a hotel, a market, in three State Capitol buildings, a former Ford Motor Company factory and showroom, and, since 1990, on the ground floor of the Minnesota Judicial Center.
 The Library has suffered three major fires and two large floods that nearly destroyed the collection.
 It has progressed from a small, candlelit room with one table to a modern, efficient, full-service law library occupying over 33,000 square feet and containing over 400,000 traditional and electronic resources.